solo-io/service-mesh-for-less-blog/README.md

 Our application latency expectations:
 - Max P50 latency < 20ms
 - Max P99 latency < 30ms
-- Desired CPU utilization of the cluster around > 25% (visualized in GKE Observability)
+- Desired CPU utilization of the cluster greater than 25% (visualized in GKE Observability)

 We configured a Vegeta loadgenerator client per-namespace with a guaranteed QoS by setting resource requests/limits to `500m` CPU and `300Mi` MEM for this experiment: